jccuevas/cpp-docs.es-es/docs/standard-library/match-results-class.md

 ### <a name="parameters"></a>Parámetros

-`sub` Índice de la subcoincidencia.
+*Sub* índice de la subcoincidencia.

 ### <a name="remarks"></a>Comentarios